eledia/block_eledia_trainerinfo/blocks/eledia_trainerinfo/README.txt

-This plugin provides inforamtion about users with a configurable role(by default the trainer) in a block in the course.
+This plugin provides information about users with a configurable role(by default the trainer) in a block in the course.

 Installation:
 To install the plugin just copy the folder "eledia_trainerinfo" into moodle/blocks/.